confluentinc/csid-secrets-providers/README.md

 ## Accessing the documentation

-To access the CSM documentation navigate to [csid-secret-providers Github Pages](https://confluentinc.github.io/csid-secret-providers/) or locally run the following commands
+To access the documentation navigate to [csid-secret-providers GitHub Pages](https://confluentinc.github.io/csid-secret-providers/) or locally run the following commands

 ```bash